vippsas/vipps-partner/partner-keys.md

-_Important:_ The partner keys _must never be shared in any readable way with the merchants_, as that will let one merchant perform API calls (including making payments, refunds, etc) on behalf of another merchant.
+_Important:_ The partner keys _must never be shared in any readable way with the merchants_, as that will let one merchant perform API calls (including making payments, refunds, etc.) on behalf of another merchant.

 :bomb: **Potential pitfalls:**
 If you answer _YES_ to any of the following questions, partner keys is **_not_** for your solution.